Sorting Through the Auto, Life, Health Insurance Maze

 Most military members have at least one story about an insurance headache they've faced during a PCS.
 In New Jersey, drivers are required to confirm auto coverage in writing.
 In Massachusetts and Hawaii, the only way to get proof of insurance is through the mail or in person -- not online or by fax.
 Some states allow you to purchase life insurance online, but others won't.

 The current state-by-state maze of regulations is the problem.

 Each of the 50 states, the District of Columbia, and three U.S. territories separately regulate local insurance markets.
 That's 54 sets of rules.

 And, U.S. military members are disproportionately penalized by the current system because one third of all military members move every year.
 Not only is this confusing and time-consuming, it costs a lot of money.
-USAA members are forced to absorb ? through insurance premiums -- approximately $200 million per year in state regulatory costs.
+For example, USAA members are forced to absorb -- through insurance premiums -- approximately $200 million per year in state regulatory costs.

 A simple solution, one set of rules.

-USAA supports a solution currently under consideration in Congress that will modernize insurance regulation through the creation of an optional federal insurance charter, similar to the banking industry.
+A solution currently under consideration in Congress could modernize insurance regulation through the creation of an optional federal insurance charter, similar to the banking industry.
 This proposal would allow insurance companies the option of complying with a single federal regulator or continuing with the state-regulated system.